Yaz Lawsuit Facts

 The next round was to involve women who suffered from gallbladder injuries, and the final round was to include blood clot injuries.

-However, Judge Herndon postponed the bellwether proceedings and ordered both sides to mediation.
+However, Judge Herndon postponed the bellwether proceedings and ordered both sides to settlement mediation.
 The state court cases in Pennsylvania and New Jersey were also postponed, awaiting the mediation outcome.
 By March 2014, Bayer had settled 8,250 cases for $1.7 billion.

 Please seek the advice of a medical professional before making health care decisions.